ryanmerolle/schema-library/README.md

 - Quick View: To take a quick look at a schema, you can use Infrahub CTL.
 Follow [this guide](https://docs.infrahub.app/infrahubctl) to install Infrahub CTL.
 - Controlled Integration: For a more organized and unified approach to loading schemas, you can connect a Git repository.
 Follow [this guide](https://docs.infrahub.app/guides/repository) to connect a Git repository.

+> [!NOTE]
+> Schema extensions don’t specify menu placement, so they will default to the root level of the menu.
+Follow [this guide](https://docs.infrahub.app/guides/menu) to learn more about menu customization.

 ## Project Structure

 This project is divided into three main parts: